tiagosmx/simple-banking-system-rest-api/README.md

 This software uses Gradle for managing dependencies (our used libraries).

-You can easily run this code through IntelliJ.
+You can easily run this code through IntelliJ Community (free edition) IDE.